trezzuri/erpnext-docs/docs/en/setting-up/email/email-account.md

 ### 3.1 Default Email Accounts

-ERPNext will create templates for a bunch of email accounts by default.
+SOMA will create templates for a bunch of email accounts by default.
 Not all of them are enabled.
 To enable them, you must set valid email account details.

 There are two types of email accounts, outgoing and incoming.
 Outgoing email accounts use an SMTP service to send emails and emails are retrieved from your inbox using an IMAP or POP.
 Most email providers such as Gmail, Outlook, or Yahoo provide these services.